 The European Union (EU) and Switzerland requested in 2013 further investigation of particle number emissions from spark ignition engines relating to particle size (reduction of the 50% counting efficiency specification, d50) and to emissions under rich operation conditions.
 As follow-up of this request, the PMP IWG has monitored particle emissions from a large variety of LD engine technologies.
 The attention has been mainly focussed on the difference between the number of particles measured with the existing PMP methodology (d50=23 nm) and with systems with lower d50s.
 The fraction of particles emitted by the monitored engines not captured/counted by the existing PMP methodology is extremely variable and it depends very much on the engine technology and on the d50 considered.
 The current legislative methodology with a d50=23 nm seems to be still suitable for current engine technologies to which the PN limit is applicable (i.e. diesel and G-DI), since high emitters are still unequivocally detected.
 Therefore, it appears that there is no urgent need to modify the d50 to lower values.
-However, there is evidence that specific technologies like PFI and CNG engines may exhibit, in some cases, particle emissions close to the existing emission limit and at the same time a significantly high fraction of sub-23 nm particles and even sub-10 nm particles.
-In view of a possible extension of the particle number limit to all combustion engines, the European Commission has expressed the intention to lower the cut-off size in order to improve the control of particle emissions whatever is the average size of the particles emitted
+However, there is evidence that specific technologies like PFI and CNG engines may exhibit, in some cases, particle emissions close to the existing emission limit and at the same time a significantly high fraction of sub-23 nm particles and even sub-10 nm particles

 Starting from mid-2018 a LD round robin exercise has been carried out to investigate the possibility to use the existing PMP methodology properly modified in order to count particles down to about 10 nm.
 The results have shown that in-lab, between-lab and reproducibility variabilities were at a similar range for particle emission measurements with d50 at 23nm and d50 at about 10nm PN-measurement systems.
-The results of the exercise suggest that the current methodology PN-systems can be adapted for sub-23 nm measurements by only changing the used PNC and adapting the corresponding calibration procedure.
+The results of the exercise suggest that the current methodology PN-systems can be adapted for sub-23 nm measurements by only changing the used particle number counter (PNC) and adapting the corresponding calibration procedure.
 As a result of the exercise and extensive field experience, a particle counting methodology with d50 at approximately 10 nm was suggested.
-In the exercises and in the field in general, the CPC particle counters with d50 at 7 nm were typically used for sub-23 nm measurements.
+In the exercises and in the field in general, the PNC particle counters with d50 at 7 nm were typically used for sub-23 nm measurements.
 The PMP IWG has concluded that it would be extremely challenging to develop a reliable particle counting methodology with a d50 significantly below 10 nm for a number of reasons (losses, artefacts, calibration…) that would increase the variability of the measurements

 Additionally, concerns about the robustness of the volatile particle remover (VPR) under challenging emission conditions has led to the decision to introduce the use of a Catalytic Stripper instead of a simple non-catalyzed Evaporation Tube.
-The proposed new test procedure with a 65% cut-off size at about10 nm (cut-off size = Minimum detectable particle size is about 4 nm; 50% cut-off size = particle diameter with 50% counting efficiency reading at about 7 nm) was submitted to GRPE in June 2020 and approved as an amendment to GTR 15.
+The proposed new test procedure with a 65% efficiency size at about10 nm was submitted to GRPE in June 2020 and approved as an amendment to GTR 15.